-The Host study guides will be placed in The Hub (this page) for you to easily download or view online 24 hours prior to the dates listed above.
+The Host study guides (for groups using the sermon-based material) will be placed in The Hub (this page) for you to easily download or view online on Sundays.

 No!
-Our Growth Groups are designed so that the attendees receive their teaching from the Sunday message.
+Our Growth Groups are designed so that the attendees receive their teaching from the Sunday message (for sermon-based groups) or from a DVD for other groups.
 You simply move the conversation along using the study guide and provide snacks.

 We encourage you to have the people in your group read the daily devotionals this semester.
-These devotionals align with the Sunday message (and what will be covered in your group) and will inspire them each day.
 Click here to view the devotionals: https://experienceheritage.org/Devotionals

 What’s the purpose of Growth Groups at Heritage?